-WASHINGTON (AP) -- The private Conference Board reports on U.S. consumer confidence in November.
-The report will be released at 10 a.m.
-Eastern Tuesday.
+WASHINGTON (AP) -- The Conference Board releases its October index on U.S. consumer confidence at 10 a.m.
+Eastern on Tuesday.

 HOLD STEADY: Economists expect the business group's consumer confidence index to stay unchanged at 103, the eight-month high achieved in September, according to a survey by the financial information firm FactSet.

 CAN CONSUMERS POWER GROWTH?: Global pressures have shifted more of the burden for economic growth onto U.S. consumers — an uneasy transition for much of the country.
 Auto sales and spending at restaurants have advanced.
 But continued gains will hinge in part on steady job gains — and the pace of hiring fell in September to 142,000 net jobs, down substantially from recent monthly averages that were in excess of 200,000.